Skip to main content

 @muhsin234

 The secret to living happily in both cities is money, at least enough to feed and pay for one’s daily services and utilities.
 No one does anything for anyone free of charge.
 Perhaps that is why the people don’t live idly.
 Almost everyone is up to something.
 There is, however, a considerable difference between the two commercial hubs.
-In Mumbai, things are dirt cheap compared to what is obtained in other Indian urban areas, while the story is remarkably different in Lagos.
+In Mumbai, things are dirt cheap compared to what you can find in other Indian urban areas, while the story is remarkably different in Lagos.
 Things are expensive, and services are much more so.

 Comments